 Zoe Louise Cronk | Cover Image © Petrina Tinslay

 Healthy Cafes in London

-Redemption had been all over my social media feeds for weeks.
+Redemption had been all over my social media feeds for a while now; a stand out as not only one of the best vegan restaurants in London, but just a great London restaurant, full stop.
 Everywhere I went, people were talking about how good the food was (“despite being 100% vegan”) so it was only a matter of time before I went to see what all the fuss was about.
 Let me tell you, I was not disappointed.
 In fact, my high expectations were far exceeded.
 Nestled in an unobtrusive corner of Notting Hill (with another location in Shoreditch), the motto at Redemption is ‘spoil yourself without spoiling yourself’.

 It’s the brainchild of two female entrepreneurs and is often deemed London’s healthiest restaurant, widely renowned for serving up utterly delicious vegan, sugar-free and wheat-free dishes, as well as alcohol-free wine and cocktails.
 I took along a fellow non-vegan foodie to sample their delights on a very sunny Tuesday evening, and it had an enticingly quiet and relaxed atmosphere.